RestComm/sip-servlets/sip-servlets-bootstrap/release/JBOSS-SIP-SERVLETS-README.txt

 There is an Application Router Management Console at this location http://localhost:8080/sip-servlets-management.
 This application will help you to more easily configure the default application router.

-This package includes Mobicents Media Server BETA4 to allow developers to create complete SIP/JEE/Web/Media converged applications.
+This package includes Mobicents Media Server CR3 to allow developers to create complete SIP/JEE/Web/Media converged applications.
 For more information about Media Server visit http://groups.google.com/group/mobicents-public/web/mobicents-media-server.
 You can find a real example demonstrating Sip Servlets, JEE, JBoss Seam, Media Server, Text to Speech and jBPM working together here http://www.mobicents.org/shopping-demo.html.

 The default port for SIP is 5080.
-There is one predeployed sample application - click2call.
-You can navigate to http://localhost:8080/click2call in order to see it in action.
+There is two predeployed sample application :
+- click2call : You can navigate to http://localhost:8080/click2call in order to see it in action.
+See http://www.mobicents.org/click2call.html for more information
+- diameter-event-charging : a Diameter Event Charging service based on Location Service that performs call charging at a fixed-rate (event charging).
+See http://www.mobicents.org/diameter_event_charging.html for more information

 Clustering for JBoss
 --------------------

 This distribution includes a pre-configured cluster-enabled server.
 It is located in the 'all' configuration.
-Be aware that the clustering and failover support in Mobicents Sip Servlets are still in the early experimental stage and have limitations.
+Be aware that the clustering and failover support in Mobicents Sip Servlets are still a technology preview and may have some limitations.
 Before starting the cluster-enabled server you must have the Sip Load Balancer from the sip-balancer directory running on your machine or on the network.
 For more information read the following documents: